AvinJoseph29/Smart-City-Real-Time-Data-Engineering/README.md

 PowerBI API https://app.powerbi.com/groups/me/list?experience=power-bi
 •	Create a new streaming data set
 •	Select API
-•	Give it a name and entry the fields (next slide)
+•	Give it a name and entry the fields

 PowerBI API
 Once you add all the fields, PBI shows an example JSON schema which you must use in order to send the data to